Irish soviets: Cork Harbour Soviet

 In 1920 a commission in Cork City established by Lord Mayor Tomás Mac Curtain had been tasked with determining what the living wage of workers in Cork City should be.
 By late September 1920 it was reporting that this wage should be 70 shillings a week, an amount rather more than most workers in the city received at this time.
 The commission repeated their recommendation again in February 1921.
 It was at this point that the local ITGWU branch asked the Cork Harbour Board to make 70 shillings the wage for workers.
 The Cork Harbour Board resisted for months and by June 1921 had firmly rejected the proposal.
 The proposal was rejected a final time in September 1921.
-In response, workers seized control of the Cork Custom House, a red flag was flown and a soviet declared.
+In response, workers seized control of the Cork Custom House, a red flag was flown and a soviet declared on 7 September.
 News of the Cork Harbour Soviet was covered in media as far away as the New York Times.
 Locally, the Unionist aligned paper The Irish Times decried the Cork Harbour Soviet as an outbreak of "Irish Bolshevism" and fearfully pondered of the possibility of a civil war between Nationalists and Socialists breaking out if Ireland achieved independence from Britain.
+Eventually, the Cork Harbour Soviet was disestablished after concluding with an agreement regarding an increase in wages.

 Other soviets

-Between 1921 and 1922, other soviets were said to have arisen and seized North Cork railways, the quarry and the fishing boats at Castleconnell, a coach builders in Tipperary as well as the local gas works, a clothing factory in Dublin's Rathmines, sawmills in Killarney and Ballinacourtie, the Drogheda Iron Foundry, Waterford Gas, and the mines at Arigna in County Roscommon and Ballingarry Coal Mines near Ballingarry, South Tipperary.
-Furthermore, it is claimed there were was a soviet in Broadford, County Clare, while it is also claimed that the IRA was used to break up soviets in Whitechurch, County Dublin, Youghal and Fermoy.
+Between 1921 and 1923, other soviets were said to have arisen and seized North Cork railways, the mines at Arigna in County Roscommon (4 May 1921), the Drogheda Iron Foundry (September 1921), the quarry and the fishing boats at Castleconnell (November 1921), a coach builders in Tipperary as well as the local gas works (4 May 1922), a clothing factory in Dublin's Rathmines, sawmills in Killarney and Ballinacourtie (24 April 1922), the Ballingarry Coal Mines near Ballingarry, South Tipperary (24 April 1922), and the Waterford Gas Works (26 January 1923).
+Furthermore, it is claimed there was a soviet in Broadford, County Clare (February 1922), while it is also claimed that the IRA was used to break up soviets in Whitechurch, County Dublin, Youghal and Fermoy.